-This cleaning tool is specially designed to thoroughly scrub tiny parts and crevices in baby bottles.
+This cleaning tool is specially designed to scrub tiny parts and crevices in baby bottles thoroughly.

-Babies love sucking on pacifiers because it reminds them of the time they spent inside their mum’s womb.
+Babies love sucking on pacifiers because it reminds them of their time inside their mum’s womb.

 Putting a mobile above your baby’s crib will keep him happy and entertained.